fhlab/UMIC-seq/README.md

 Optional:
 - threads: Number of threads to use for alignment processing.
 Defaults to CPU count.
+- stop_thresh: Defaults to 5.
+Stops clustering if the average cluster size is smaller than this threshold.
+Essentially speeds up the clustering by dropping outliers.
+Set the threshold to 0 if you do not want the program to quit early!
+- stop_window: Defaults to 20.
+Sets the number of clusters to be used to calculate average cluster size.

 Example output:\
 *(Input: Extracted UMIs and reads from BC01 of example_randomreads.fastq.
 The size threshold was set to 5, as the example dataset is just a random subset of the full dataset (100,000 sequences, approx 9% of the full dataset).
 Clustersizes are thus expected to be smaller in the random example dataset.)*